Understanding The UK Air Passenger Duty (APD)

 While Inverness is part of the United Kingdom, the Scottish Highlands and Islands are exempt from the UK APD.
 This is part of an agreement that dates back all the way to 1994, so it’s a nice little loophole.
 The catch is that not many people would naturally be starting there, and Inverness has fairly limited service.

-Meanwhile if you took just that same flight from London to New York, without originating in Inverness, you’d pay $625.89, which is due to being charged the UK APD.
+Meanwhile if you just took those same flights from London to New York, without originating in Inverness, you’d pay a total of $323.90 on American or $692.70 on British Airways, accounting for the UK APD.

 Position yourself to another country